jvillste/zettelkasten/delta compressed blob storage.md

 - compound and base urls differ and the client has to first query one of them and if it does not exist, query the other.

 If a customized Dali server is used it can return either compound or a base in a single api call and also mark the content type using response headers.

+# Splitting large files

+Large files could be split to deltas if that makes sense for a p2p protocol.
+This could be handled by the p2p protocol without being addressed on the blob storage level though.